reedcwilson/snoopy/README.md

 ./installers/darwin.py
 ```

-- `gmail username`: The username that will send the messages.
+- `domain`: The domain associated with mailgun.
-- `gmail password`: The password of the account that will send the messages.
+- `mailgun api key`: The API key that mailgun will need to send messages.
 - `recipient of emails`: The account you will send the messages to.
 - `name of device`: The name of the device snoopy is running on - so you can
   recognize it in the messages.